 Published Friday, June 24, 2022 at: 8:26 PM EDT

 As data on U.S. economic growth for the second quarter trickles in over the next month, signs that a recession is already under way may emerge.
 The economy is on the cusp of a recession.

 The economy shrunk by -1.5% in the first quarter of 2022 and the second quarter could be negative and, thus, begin a recession officially.
 However, some very key fundamentals remain positive and indicate a recession could be short and shallow.

-State are flush with cash.
+States are flush with cash.
 State and federal tax receipts are larger than expected.
-States revenue has soared during the pandemic, as a result of federal stimulus programs.
+State revenue has soared during the pandemic, as a result of federal stimulus programs.
 States are able to spend and hire.

 The yield curve remains steep.
 The yield curve is the difference between the long-term interest rate on the 10-year Treasury bond and the short-term rate on the Fed Funds Rate, which is equivalent to about a 90-day U.S. Treasury Bill.

 The financial media almost always depict the Fed Funds Rate as the two-year Treasury Note versus the 10-year Treasury Bond, but the Fed and leading professional economists say the Fed Funds Rate is a better indicator of a recession.